MarceauKa/laravel-crudable/readme.md

     public function getCrudFields()
     {
         return CrudFields::make([
-            // Bind the title model attribute to a TextField,
+            // Bind the title attribute to a required Text Field.
-            // with validations rules and a custom placeholder TextField::handle('title', 'required|min:3')->withPlaceholder('The title of the post'),
+            TextField::handle('title', 'required|min:3')->withPlaceholder('Title of the post'),

-            // Bind the introduction model attribute to a TextareaField TextareaField::handle('introduction', 'required|min:3')->withPlaceholder('Short introduction to the post'),
+            // Bind the introduction attribute to a required Textarea Field.
+            TextareaField::handle('introduction', 'required|min:3')->withPlaceholder('Short introduction'),

-            // Bind the content model attribute to a TextareaField TextareaField::handle('content', 'required|min:3')
+            // Bind the content attribute to a Tinymce Field TinymceField::handle('content', 'required'),

-                ->withPlaceholder('Your content !')
-                ->withHelp('My custom help')
+            // Bind the illustration attribute to a file upload allowing 10Mb JPG or PNG picture FileUploadField::handle('illustration')->withMaxSize(1024 * 1024)->withTypes('jpeg,png'),

+            // Bind the status attribute to a Radio Field allowing Draft or Live options.
+            RadioField::handle('status', 'required')->withOptions([0 => 'Draft', 1 => 'Live'])
         ]);
     }

-    /**
-     * @return \Akibatech\Crud\Services\CrudManager
-     */
-    public function getCrudManager()
-    {
-        return CrudManager::make()
-            ->setNamePrefix('posts') // All routes names begin with 'posts.'
-            ->setUriPrefix('crud/posts') // All routes uris begin with 'crud/posts'
-            ->setName('Post'); // Set the name of our model to be "Post" }
 }
 ```